St Bartholomew, Leeds

 Starting point

 The Diocese of Leeds had been trying to sell a surplus vicarage and community hall at St Bartholomew’s in Armley, Leeds, for around two decades.
-For much of this time, the vicarage was occupied by property guardians to keep it from falling into disrepair, or squatters moving in.
+For much of this time, the vicarage was occupied by property guardians to keep it from falling into disrepair and stop squatters moving in.

 Over the years, the diocese received various offers to buy the property, but each one fell through for one reason or another.

-In 2023, inspired by the Coming Home Report, the diocese created a new post of Property Development Manager, and the post holder brought a new focus and energy to managing and disposing of the diocese’s glebe land and ex-benefice sites.
+In 2023, inspired by the Coming Home Report from the Archbishops Commission on Housing, Church and Community, the diocese created a new post of Property Development Manager.
+The post holder brought a new focus and energy to managing and disposing of the diocese’s glebe land and ex-benefice sites.

 -